audiopixel/pixelmixer/README.md

 * Animate pixel shaders seamlessly across textures and point cloud particles
 * Mix multiple pixel shaders together using various blend modes
-* Map each shader to any number of areas using 3D transformations (can be used to pixel-map lights and projection surfaces)
+* Map each shader to any number of areas using 3D transformations
-* Capture color values for all 3D nodes at high framerate (can be used for broadcasting data to lighting equipment)
+* Capture color values for all 3D nodes at high framerates
 * Easily manipulate animations with incoming audio or data feeds
+* Import any GLSL fragment shader
+* Multiple position / index maps can be used to generate content (spoof gl_FragCoords per shader)
 * Enhance your shaders with helper methods / values not normally in GLSL
-* Multiple position / index maps can be used to generate content (spoof gl_FragCoords per shader)
-* Import any GLSL fragment shader
 * Preview channels in previz mode while still communicating main mix to hardware (coming soon)
-* Rendering views: 3D point cloud, 3D directional lights (coming soon), 2D quad pixel shaders (coming soon)
 * HTML5 video input (coming soon)